Farm holidays in Italy: why an agriturismo is perfect for families

 For our trip to Rome this summer, I can’t face being in a city centre hotel when it’s so hot and I don’t want to fork out for an expensive city hotel with a pool.
 So I’m planning to book a farm stay close to a train station so that we can commute into Rome and then escape at the end of the day to a rural idyll with a swimming pool and a great restaurant!

-Have you stayed at an agriturismo in Italy?
+Have you been on any farm holidays in Italy?
 Let me know in the comments below.